dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 > Granovetter, 1978; 1983), based on models essentially
 > undistinguishable from spin models.[^ising-social]

+When potential information exchanges are restricted by physical space, this almost completely filters out edges in the social graph.
+In this way, the bars and walls of prison act to constrain the potential social interactions for inmates.
+When potential social interactions emerge in limited physical proximity only, then it becomes plain to see how Ising models are useful for social physics: state changes can only occur locally.
+In sociophysical simulations, state changes would include informational updates -- instead of interacting spins of adjacent particles causing local dynamics and phase changes, you have the mechanics of interacting informational states influencing adjacent social particles.

-Consider hyperconnected networks and the speed at which thought travels in the modern world to both be coupled to a generalized temperature that describes rate of information in a sociophysical system.
+Now, remove the physical constraints and instead consider hyperconnected networks and consider the speed at which thought travels in the modern world to both be coupled to a generalized temperature that describes rate of information in a sociophysical system.
+In physical systems information is correlated to the rate of potential particle interactions.
 Disnormalization should normally accompany an increase the value for this specific definition of a generalized temperature.
 When a new equilibrium of normative evolution is reached, disnormalization is scaled back and the sociophysical system's particles are more entangled.
 Though likely unrelated to the mechanics of entanglement of physical systems, the mechanics of norms seem to mimic quantum entanglement in many ways.
 The connection between norms in sociophysical systems and quantum mechanics is *shallow*: primarily, many particles take on values that they expect other particles take on and particles each conceptualize *normal* behavior by forming statistical distributions from their experience.

-  - For social organisms within a sociophysical system, their individuals are much more capable of reasoning about the group collectively and extrapolating to reason about possible futures if they are well-ordered social organisms.
-Still, homogeny is the mother of weakness and total order means halting evolutionary mechanisms, eventually yielding a social organism easily out-competed by its neighbors.
+For social organisms within a sociophysical system, their individuals are much more capable of reasoning about the group collectively and extrapolating to reason about possible futures if they are well-ordered social organisms.
+Still, homogeny is the mother of weakness and total order means limited variance halts evolutionary mechanisms, eventually yielding a social organism easily out-competed by its neighbors.
 With too much disorder, it is impossible for an individual in a social organism to make expectations about group behavior in the future.
 In this state of disnormalization, there are no certainties except the stagnation of meaningless change.
 If individuals are called to act as a group, they cannot know how to call the entire group to action.
 Eventually, a state of disnormalization either results in a new equilibrium or a mitotic division into multiple social organisms each seeking normative equilibrium.

   - Relevent to disnormalization (and establishing a new equilibrium) are I Ching Hexagrams: